lgarron/folderify/README.md

 ![apple.gif](examples/png/apple.gif)

-# Try it!
+# Install from `pip`

+    pip install folderify

+## Simple Usage

+    curl https://raw.githubusercontent.com/lgarron/folderify/master/examples/src/octocat.png -o octocat.png
+    mkdir new_dir
+    folderify octocat.png new_dir --reveal

+## Cache your folderified icons.

+    # Set the icon for the folder, and cache it.
+    curl https://raw.githubusercontent.com/lgarron/folderify/master/examples/src/octocat.png -o octocat.png
+    mkdir new_dir
+    folderify --cache octocat.png new_dir

+    # Remove the source image and the folder.
+    rm octocat.png && rm -rf new_dir

+    # Recreate the directory and add the icon from the cache.
+    mkdir new_dir
+    folderify --cache-restore new_dir

+    # View cache contents.
+    folderify --cache-list

+You are now safe(r) from programs that steamroll over metadata!

+# Use without `pip`

     git clone git://github.com/lgarron/folderify.git
     cd folderify
+    python -m folderify examples/src/folder_outline.png . --reveal

+The repository folder should now have a custom icon.

     for file in examples/src/*.png; do python -m folderify $file; done open examples/src/

 You should see a bunch of new `.iconset` folders and `.icns` files that were automatically generated from the `.png` masks.

-Or try this:

-    git clone git://github.com/lgarron/folderify.git
-    cd folderify
-    python -m folderify examples/src/folder_outline.png .

-The repository folder should now have an icon.

 ## Usage

-Generate a native OSX folder icon from a mask file.

     usage: __main__.py [-h] [--reveal] [--osx VERSION] [--cache] [--cache-dir DIR] [--cache-list] [--cache-restore PATH] [--cache-restore-all]